 - Forecasting future performance.

-The LOB itself is a graphic device that enables a manager to see at a single glance which activities of an operation are “in balance” – i.e., whether those which should have been completed at the time of the review actually are completed and whether any activities scheduled for future completion are lagging behind schedule.
-The LOB chart comprises only one feature of the whole philosophy which includes numerous danger signal controls for all the various levels of management concerned.
+The purpose of a LOB is to enable a program manager to see at a single glance which activities of an operation are “in balance” – i.e., whether those which should have been completed at the time of the review actually are completed and whether any activities scheduled for future completion are lagging behind schedule.
+The LOB chart comprises only one feature of the whole philosophy: numerous danger signal controls for all the various levels of management.

-The benefits of utilizing the LOB technique include:
+The benefits of using the LOB technique are:

 - A better understanding of the amount of work taking place at a certain time in a specific place.

 - Optimized resources for a large number of repeated work activities.

 - Allows easier cost and time optimization analysis.

 - Easy to modify, update and change the schedule.

 - Identifies issues in advance.